Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 Then edit `conf/alluxio-site.properties` file to set the under storage address to the HDFS namenode address and the HDFS directory you want to mount to Alluxio.
-For example, the under storage address can be `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port and mapping HDFS root directory to Alluxio, or `hdfs://localhost:9000/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to Alluxio.
+For example, the under storage address can be `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port and mounting HDFS root directory to Alluxio, or `hdfs://localhost:9000/alluxio/data` if only the HDFS directory `/alluxio/data` is mounted to Alluxio.

 {% include Configuring-Alluxio-with-HDFS/underfs-address.md %}

 ## HDFS configuration files
-Please copy secure HDFS conf xml files (`core-site.xml`, `hdfs-site.xml`, `mapred-site.xml`, `yarn-site.xml`) to
+To ensure Alluxio client picks up HDFS configurations in classpath, please copy secure HDFS configuration xml files (`core-site.xml`, `hdfs-site.xml`, `mapred-site.xml`, `yarn-site.xml`) to `${ALLUXIO_HOME}/conf/`
-`${ALLUXIO_HOME}/conf/`

 ## Kerberos configuration
 Optionally, you can set jvm-level system properties for customized Kerberos configurations: